druiz0992/pcs/README.md

 # PCS

 A self guided study of KZG and IPA Polynomial Commitment Schemes.
-Includes examples of batched polynomial evaluation, batched polynomial verification and some IVC schemes.
+Includes examples of batched polynomial evaluation, batched polynomial verification and some atomic IVC accumulation.

 # References